 For most people it’s a process that happens slowly over time.
 Dissatisfaction, day by day, drip by drip eats away at your psyche in subversive, clandestine ways.
 You chose: to get married (or not), have kids (or not), get this job or that job, and a million other commitments you made along the way.
 The consequences of each choice, digestible on its own, eventually becomes burdensome as they pile onto each other.
 So much so, in fact, that you forget you opted in to those life experiences in the first place.

 Before you know it, your partner’s “wyd” text goes from a cute check in to a “now wtf does he want.”
 The warm anticipation of hearing your wee bairn say “mommy” for the first time is long forgotten as now it requires your shift in focus from a genuine emergency to something that probably could wait but the little angel-turned-imp running around in one sock with a dried booger stuck to her elbow really believes that the missing pig from her farm set is clear evidence of impending doom.
-And could you find a way for present-self to slap the shit out of past-self for climbing that corporate ladder before ensuring it was actually leaning against a stable structure in the first place?
+And could you find a way for present-self to slap the shit out of past-self for climbing that corporate ladder before insuring it was actually leaning against a stable structure in the first place?
 Because, goddamn, that’d feel satisfying as hell right now.

 “Satisfied for now” isn’t meant to be “satisfied forever.”